 - 6.3.
 The proposed solar farm development will not require the complete removal of any significant trees of tree groups. - 6.4.
 Within the main part of the site, the need for significant hedgerow removal has been avoided through the proposed layout responding to the arboricultural constraints that have been identified.
 For example the proposed access tracks making use of existing tracks and openings in hedgerows.
 The security fence routing has been planned to avoid the removal of hedgerows where possible.
-Hedgerows and some small low guality groups have not had temporary protective fencing specified due to the small RPA. - 6.5.
+Hedgerows and some small low quality groups have not had temporary protective fencing specified due to the small RPA. - 6.5.
 However, within the centre of the site the complete removal of two hedgerows is anticipated to be required.
 In addition, some isolated sections of hedgerow removal across the site will also be required.
 The anticipated hedgerow removal is summarise below.
-The summary provides the hedgerow reference, BS5837:2012 guality category, length of removal (full or partial and linear metres) and the reason for the removal. - H14 B2 partial 10m Security fences - H17 B2 part 2m Security fence

-- H21 B2 part 2m Security fence
+The summary provides the hedgerow reference, BS5837:2012 quality category, length of removal (full or partial and linear metres) and the reason for the removal. - H14 B2 partial 10m Security fences - H17 B2 part 2m Security fence - H21 B2 part 2m Security fence

 - H23 C2 part 2m Security fence

-- H28 B2 5m wide cable connection (50m long)

-- H38 B2 partial 2m Security fence

 - H43 B2 partial 2m Security fence

 - H45 B2 partial 2m Security fence

 - H48 B2 partial 3m Security fence

+- H49 B2 partial 2m Security fence

 - H51 B2 partial 2m Access track

 - H52 B2 remove 50m Access track

 - H53 B2 remove 50m Access Track

 - H58 B2 partial 15m Access track

 - H59 B2 partial 9m Security fence

-- Total = circa 200 linear metres
+- Total = circa 165 linear metres

-- minimise the number of stems to be removed, convenient gaps should be exploited.
+- 6.6.
+With local adjustments, it would be possible to move the site perimeter security fence line in order to minimise the number of stems to be removed, convenient gaps should be exploited.
 It is recommended that as the fence is to pass through the hedge, strainer posts are installed at a distance of 3m on either side of the hedgerow, with a 6m fencing panel being affixed to these posts in order to minimise ground disturbance and make the panels easier to install.

-- swept path of the access to the substation and battery compound.
-These are summarised below:
+- 6.7.
+In addition, the partial removal/pruning of a single tree group (G1 B2 small section at its southern end) is anticipated to be required in order to accommodate the swept path of the access to the substation and battery compound.

-- G1 B2 small section at southern end Access track (swept path)

-- G1 B2 5m wide section cable connection